Diaper Rash Products

 The finished product specifications must be established in accordance with the requirements described in the NNHPD Quality of Natural Health Products Guide.
 The medicinal ingredient must comply with the requirements outlined in the NHPID.

-For products containing Table 3 non-prescription drug medicinal ingredients:
+For products containing Table 3 NPD medicinal ingredients:

 Requirements described in the Regulations to the Food and Drugs Act must be met.